dennisdevio/milestone-project-1/README.md

  - [Asus Desktop](https://www.asus.com/)

 Testing was done throughout the whole development process.
 I used Firefox Devtools extensively for debugging errors along the and before implementing new code to the website by using the boxmodel to see what needed to be done.
 When the website was nearly finished I used devtools to test how it would render on different mobile devices.
+There were quite a few bugs along the process but I sorted out the majority of them.

 #### Bugs Fixed
-There were quite a few bugs along the process but I sorted out the majority of them.
-No hamburger button was showing at first.
+- No hamburger button was showing at first.
-The carousel didn't fit att first.
+- The carousel didn't fit att first.
-The carousel would not change pictures
+- The carousel would not change pictures
-The underlines in the contact section was not showing as they do in the menu so I decided not to go with them.
+- The underlines in the contact section was not showing as they do in the menu section so I decided not to go with them due to time constraints (will be implemented on a future release).

 #### Bugs Left
 - The carousel changes images automatically.
 I wanted to turn it of to improve user experience but I did not manage to turn it of within the time frame.